+18. Restraint / Positive handling plans 23

+19. reasor Recording, reporting and responding to incidents of restraint/positive handling/use on able force

+20. Behaviour outside of academy premises 23

+21. Searching, screening and confiscation 24

+22. Suspected criminal behaviour 25

+23. Child on child abuse sexual violence and sexual harassment 25

+24. Behaviour incidents online 26

-25. Malicious allegations 23
+25. Malicious allegations 26

-26. Mobile phones 24
+26. Mobile phones 26

-27. Transition 24
+27. Transition 27

-27.1 1.
-Inducting incoming children 24
+27.1.
+Inducting incoming children .27

-27.2 2.
-Preparing outgoing children for transition 24
+27.2.
+Preparing outgoing children for transition .27

-28. Staff induction, development and support 24
+28. Staff induction, development and support 27

-29. Monitoring and evaluating academy behaviour 25
+29. Monitoring and evaluating academy behaviour 27

-30. Children's Voice 25
+30. Children's Voice 28

-31. Complaints 26
+31. Complaints 28

-Appe endix 1 - Template letters to parent/carer 27
+Appen dix 1 - Template letters to parent/carer 29

-endix 2 - Ormiston Academy Trust Reintegration Strategy
+Appen dix 2 - Ormiston Academy Trust Reintegration Strategy 32

-1.Introduction
+1. Introduction

 - 1.1.
 The main purpose of the Behaviour Policy is to ensure that all children are safe and that academies create a culture where everyone is supported to have positive behaviour.
 All children should be able to learn in environments that are calm, safe and supportive and are free from disruption.
 All OAT academies are committed to inclusivity and implementing strategies that reduce bias and support individual children's needs.
 Where 'parent' is used in this policy this should be taken to include guardian or carer.

 - 1.2.
 Excellent behaviour is achieved through a positive and consistent academy culture, underpinned by a commitment to OAT's four values:

 - Anyone can excel

 - Enjoy the challenge

 - Share what is best

 - Be inclusive

 - 1.3.
-These are further reflected through Packmoor Ormiston Academy's values/mission statement
+These are further reflected through Packmoor Ormiston Academy's values:

+- Respect

+- Determination

+- Energetic

+- Self Belief

+- Team Work

+- Excellence